michav1510/Machine-Learning-Operations/README.md

 * Publishing the pipeline so that you can rerun the pipeline via the REST endpoint.

+* Making a request to the REST endpoint with a JSON payload object that has the experiment name in it.

 ## Architectural Diagram
 The steps below describe the whole procedure from the dataset registration to the REST endpoint consuming.